faceleg/pagesofinterest.net/_posts/2023-12-03-the-three-threads-of-leadership.md

 This _may_ be your boss, but this will be due to luck.
 You may have more than one mentor, depending on where you want to go.
 I have a couple, each representing areas I need to improve in order to achieve my personal goals.
 Your Coach will be able to suggest people within the company to fill this role.

-Advice: think about where you want to go.
+**Advice**: think about where you want to go.
 Look around you for someone who is there or obviously on their way.
 Foster a relationship, and potentially explicitly ask them to mentor you in relevant areas.
 This person doesn't need to work in your team, department or even company.
 LinkedIn can help here.

 ## Coaching